 The Milwaukee Symphony Orchestra currently has the following employment opportunities available:

-JOB DUTIES AND RESPONSIBILITIES:
+ESSENTIAL DUTIES AND RESPONSIBILITIES

-EQUIPMENT AND LICENSES REQUIRED
+CERTIFICATES OR LICENSES REQUIRED

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
-Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 The MSO is an Equal Opportunity Employer.